Rifugio Solarie

 Open year-round.

-This lodge is impeccably run by Mrs. Mara who, with dedication and respect for the history and events that have characterized this area, welcomes her guests and delights them with an excellent meal.
+This Rifugio is run by Mr. Henry and his friends who, with dedication and respect for the history and events that have characterized this area, welcome their guests and delight them with excellent dishes.

 The shelter has 18 beds available and the restaurant has 145 covers.
 There is also a tennis court and a soccer field next to the lodge, which can be used by guests.